 A lot of documents Word contain tables.
 If you have a small table, you may want to keep it on one page even if Word tries to split it between pages.

 Sometimes you need to print a hidden text of the document.
 For example, if you want to read or correct it on paper.
 If you see a strange text in the printed copy that you haven't seen while edited the document, it is quite probable that you have a hidden text.

 When you work with someone's else document it is possible to have a hidden text in it.
 On the other hand, your own document can contain a hidden text for some reasons.

 Microsoft Word has many types of nonprintable symbols such as different types of spaces, tabulations, line or page breaks, etc. The non-printable symbols are also known as Whitespace characters in typography, nonprinting characters in the previous versions of Microsoft products, or formatting marks.

 When you create a Word document, often you need to add some words that should be kept together even if Word wants to put them on different lines.

 By default, when you create a numbered or bulleted list in Word, you can press Tab and Shift+Tab to increase or decrease the numbering level:

-When you create a text box in your document Word, any text you type appears has the default font that can be different from version to version...
+When you create a shape in your document, it is created with the default style and any text that you type has the default font.